 More information:

 A victim of police violence tried to get reparation and compensation unsuccessfully at national level.
-Once she had exhausted domestic remedies in Australia, she filed an individual communication in 2009 with the Human Rights Committee (CCPR).
+Once she had exhausted domestic remedies in Australia, she filed an individual communication in 2009 with the Human Rights Committee (HR Ctte).
 The Committee found a violation of the ICCPR including the right to an effective remedy, and recommended reform be implemented in the Australian state where the violation took place, as well as compensation to the victim.
 As a consequence, the State party not only acknowledged the violation, but provided the victim with a full reparation, and amended their legislation to avoid repetition of similar violations.

 In September 2016, the UN Committee against Torture (CAT) took the unprecedented step of requesting protection measures as a consequence of ongoing reprisals and intimidations faced by the complainants, their family members, and their advocates in a case of arbitrary detention and torture of four individuals by Mexican soldiers.